jiaye-wu/SSPROP-NFOL/README.md

 This project is used in Laboratory of Nonlinear Fiber Optics, School of Electronic and Computer Engineering, Peking University.
 The SSPROP-NFOL is maintained by Terence J. Wu.

 # SSPROP-NFOL-DemoCode
-This repository (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode) shows how to utilize SSPROP-NFOL project.
+DemoCode repository (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode) shows how to utilize SSPROP-NFOL project.
 The demo codes reproduce many of the numerical results that are presented in Chapter 3 to Chapter 5 in Govind.
 P. Agrawal's book, "Nonlinear Fiber Optics", 5th Edition.

 They can be use as a template or reference in your scientific research.
 Additional terms of use are listed in https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode .

 # License
-SSPROP-NFOL codes are licensed under **GPL v3**.
+*SSPROP-NFOL* codes are licensed under **GPL v3**.

-SSPROP-NFOL-DemoCode (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode) are licensed under **Apache License 2.0** and **additional terms** included in README.md.
+*SSPROP-NFOL-DemoCode* (https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode) are licensed under **Apache License 2.0** and **additional terms** included in README.md.
 If example files are used or refered to in a scientific project, the Additional Term of Use below should be followed: https://github.com/TerenceWSK/SSPROP-NFOL-DemoCode/blob/master/README.md

 # Authors
 The original version of SSPROP is by Maryland University (https://www.photonics.umd.edu/software/ssprop/), which is now in the SSPROP-Original branch.